9 Tips for Success as College Goes Online

 - Remove distractions.
 During class and dedicated study times, set your phone to silent, turn off the TV, and close the web browser that might tempt you to shop online or fall down the rabbit hole of internet news articles.
 All that will be waiting for you when it's time to take a break.

 - Engage with your professors.
 It will be harder to get to know professors when you can't walk up at the end of class, but there's still an opportunity to communicate with them, and it's always a good idea to get to know the person who gives you your grade.
-Send an email to your professor at the beginning of the year to introduce yourself, attend virtual office hours to get additional help, and email questions about the course material throughout the semester.
+Send an email to your professor at the beginning of the semester to introduce yourself, attend virtual office hours to get additional help, and email questions about the course material throughout the semester.

 - Reward yourself.
 Every few hours of class or studying, make sure to give your brain a break and do something you enjoy.
 Grab a snack, do a workout, talk to a family member or friend, or take a quick cat nap.